asbru-cm/asbru-cm/doc/Manual/Preferences/KeePassXC.md

 ### Enter Master Password

-If you decided not to save the Master Password, when access to the database is needed you will se a prompt similar to this one.
+If you decided not to save the Master Password, when access to the database is needed you will see a prompt similar to this one.

 ![](images/kpxc2.png)